Jca-Dev/First-Project/README.md

 <ul>
     <li>Give relevant information to users that want a personal training/ nutrition plan.</li>
     <li>Show a clean, clear, accessible and easily navigable website for the user.</li>
-    <li>Have an easy way for the user to contact the organisation.</li>
+    <li>users have an easy way to contact the organisation.</li>
+    <li>Users return to show/recommend service to others.</li>
+    <li>Frequent users connect via the social media platforms for information and updates.</li>
 </ul>